abhisheks2010/ALLCDRTOSQL1/readme.md

 python -m venv venv
 venv\Scripts\activate  # Windows

-# For production Linux deployment, ensure python3 is available
+# For production Debian deployment, ensure python3 is available
+# and all required packages are installed system-wide or in venv
 # Create logs directory
 mkdir -p /home/multycomm/allcdrpipeline/logs